 In a seasonal business such as landscaping, I also recommend preparing a monthly trended income statement where each month represents the total for the preceding 12-month period.
 A 12-month view removes the impact of seasonality.
 You can easily prepare this report in Excel by creating a separate tab.

 If you have 36 months in your trended statement tab, you will have 25 columns of numbers in your rolling 12-month spreadsheet tab.
 For example, the first column will sum months 1-12, the second column will sum months 2-13, the third column will sum months 3-14.
 This pattern continues all the way to the 25th column where it sums months 25-36.

 Why is it important for seasonal businesses to use a trended income statement with the preceding 12-month periods?
 This type of business has some great months, some average months, and some poor months.
 When you see a trended income statement where each column sums the previous 12 months, then each column contains the great, average, and poor months.
 Then you can see how the results change over time.

-If that process sounds too complicated, just email me at info [at] herring-group [dot] com and I will send you a step by step process for creating your trended income statement along with an Excel template that you can use.
+If that process sounds too complicated, just drop me a note in our contact form and I will send you a step-by-step process for creating your trended income statement along with an Excel template that you can use.

 Seeing the Future

 Seeing the historical trends helps a trained reader see the future.
 Seeing the future through the trended statements provides a good start for preparing budgets or forecasts.

 A budget represents a management team’s commitment to specific results for a period of time, generally one year.
 The budget shows the financial impact of management’s plans for the future – both spending and revenue production plans.
 Budgets typically show the team’s intention to increase the value of the company by growing revenue, improving profitability, or both.
 The team must use creativity to overcome any interim shortfalls so that the company meets the budget.